emamoah/scull-rs/README.md

 [Rust for Linux](https://rust-for-linux.com/) is an ongoing project to integrate Rust into the linux kernel.
 Abstractions are being developed to enable drivers written in Rust interface easily with the existing API's.

-The code in this project is currently not on par with the reference sample, and should be updated as the relevant abstractions are available.
+The code in this project is currently not on par with the reference sample, and should be updated as the relevant abstractions become available.

 ## Building